ws-schultze/Homegrown/README.md

 # Setup

-Start by cloning the repo to a location of your choosing.
+Start by cloning this repo to a location of your choosing.

 Open a terminal from within the project's root directory and run `npm install`